 A Warning: Importing system settings overwrites all existing system settings.

-- 1 Connect a storage device to the unit - 2 Browse the memory and select the desired backup file to start the import
+- 1 Connect a storage device to the unit - 2 Browse the memory and select the desired backup file to start the import being connected to sensors or other devices.

 Simulator